mikepk/botocore/docs/source/reference/services/appstream.rst

             - **PublicBaseImageReleasedDate** *(datetime) --*

               The release date of the public base image.
 For private images, this date is the release date of the base image from which the image was created.

+            - **AppstreamAgentVersion** *(string) --*

+              The version of the AppStream 2.0 agent to use for instances that are launched from this image.